PaddlePaddle/PaddleSpeech/docs/source/tts/quick_start.md

 └── stats.npy
 ```
 - `default.yaml` stores the config used to train the model.
-- `snapshot_iter_*.pdz` is the chechpoint file, where `*` is the steps it has been trained.
+- `snapshot_iter_*.pdz` is the checkpoint file, where `*` is the steps it has been trained.
-- `*_stats.npy` is the stats file of feature if  it has been normalized before training.
+- `*_stats.npy` is the stats file of the feature if it has been normalized before training.
 - `phone_id_map.txt` is the map of phonemes to phoneme_ids.
 - `tone_id_map.txt` is the map of tones to tones_ids, when you split tones and phones before training acoustic models. (for example in our csmsc/speedyspeech example)
-- `spk_id_map.txt` is the map of  spkeaker to spk_ids in multi-spk acoustic models. (for example in our aishell3/fastspeech2 example)
+- `spk_id_map.txt` is the map of speakers to spk_ids in multi-spk acoustic models. (for example in our aishell3/fastspeech2 example)

 The example code below shows how to use the models for prediction.
 ### Acoustic Models (text to spectrogram)
-The code below show how to use a `FastSpeech2` model.
-After loading the pretrained model, use it and normalizer object to construct a prediction object，then use `fastspeech2_inferencet(phone_ids)` to generate spectrograms, which can be further used to synthesize raw audio with a vocoder.
+The code below shows how to use a `FastSpeech2` model.
+After loading the pretrained model, use it and the normalizer object to construct a prediction object，then use `fastspeech2_inferencet(phone_ids)` to generate spectrograms, which can be further used to synthesize raw audio with a vocoder.

 ```python
 from pathlib import Path